ArguMentor: Augmenting User Experiences with Counter-Perspectives: Related Work

 \subsubsection{Combating Media Bias using HCI tools:}

-NewsCube~\cite{10.1145/1518701.1518772} provides readers with multiple perspectives on the same news, by showing them the article written by multiple sides. \citet{AllSides} also does a similar thing by ranking media outlets, and showing a right, left and centrist perspective on the news. \citet{10.1145/3379350.3416154} propose a browser extension that presents different perspectives by recommending articles relevant to the current topic. \citet{10.1145/1753326.1753543} evaluate the extent to which highlighting user agreeable terms within text or showing them first has an impact on their opinion. \citet{10.1145/3383583.3398561} evaluates word choice bias in media by highlighting trigger words like “terrorists” etc and indicating their positive or negative sentiment.
+NewsCube~\cite{10.1145/1518701.1518772} provides readers with multiple perspectives on the same news, by showing them the article written by multiple sides.
+AllSides~\cite{AllSides} also does a similar thing by ranking media outlets, and showing a right, left and centrist perspective on the news.
+Perez et al.~\cite{10.1145/3379350.3416154} propose a browser extension that presents different perspectives by recommending articles relevant to the current topic.
+Munson and Resnick~\cite{10.1145/1753326.1753543} evaluate the extent to which highlighting user agreeable terms within text or showing them first has an impact on their opinion.
+Hamborg et al.~\cite{10.1145/3383583.3398561} evaluate word choice bias in media by highlighting trigger words like “terrorists” etc and indicating their positive or negative sentiment.

 Our work differs from these efforts in two key ways.
 First, ArguMentor allows the user to simultaneously read the article and its counter-argument instead of referring them to another source.
 We expect that this quicker presentation has a beneficial effect on the user in that they are more likely to read the counters, and less likely to be influenced by the article in the first place.
 Second, ArguMentor refutes the argument from the article using an LLM-generated counter, instead of another (potentially biased) human-written article from an opposing viewpoint.
 This allows us to provide a succinct, relevant, contextualized counter-argument rather than directing the reader away from the current opinion piece in order to read additional opinion pieces.